Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Introduction

 \section{Introduction}

-Data augmentation is proven to enhance the generalization ability of deep neural networks (DNNs).
-Modern data augmentation strategies often cut small regions \cite{devries2017cutout} or overlap more than one class of input to create augmented data \cite{uddin2021saliencyMix, Yun2019CutMix, zhang2018mixup}.
-Models trained with these methods achieve higher performance than the vanilla counterpart on various tasks such as image classification \cite{Yun2019CutMix, cao2022survey}, object recognition \cite{Dabouei2021objectRecognition, Harris2020objectRecognition}, semi-supervised learning \cite{berthelot2019semi}, and self-supervised learning \cite{ren2022self, kalantidis2020self}.
-Furthermore, recent studies reveal that mixed sample data augmentation also improves the robustness of a model \cite{Yun2019CutMix, kim2020puzzleMix, uddin2021saliencyMix}.
-While mixed sample data augmentation strategies offer a lot of benefits, there is still an unsolved question.
-Do recent mixed sample data augmentation strategies make an impact on the model interpretability?
-We will address the question in this paper.
+Mixed sample data augmentation strategies overlap or cut-and-paste more than one input sample to create augmented data \citep{uddin2020saliencyMix, Yun2019CutMix, zhang2017mixup, yang2022recursivemix}.
+These methods are proven to be effective at improving the generalization ability of deep neural networks (DNNs).
+Models trained with mixed sample data augmentation achieve higher performance than the vanilla counterpart on various tasks \citep{Yun2019CutMix, cao2022survey}.
+The benefits of mixed sample data augmentation strategies are widely studied in various fields.
+However, the effect of mixed sample data augmentation on interpretability is still under shadow.
+In other words, the following important question remains unanswered.
+How do cutting and mixing input images, and rearranging labels affect model interpretability?

-DNNs achieved high performances in many fields.
-However, due to their black-box nature, it is difficult to understand their decision-making process.
-A wide range of efforts has been made to make DNN models reliable and interpretable for humans~\cite{selvaraju2017gradCAM, Schulz2020IBA, Wang2020scoreCAM, Zhang2021inputIBA, chen2019protoPnet, nauta2021protoTree, bau2017dissection, bau2020dissection, khakzar2021neural, khakzar2021explaining, Ahn2023LINe}.
-The popular approach includes feature attribution that assigns an importance score to input features, e.g., creating a heatmap that each pixel value represents an attribution score.
-Other lines of research include concept-based studies.
-It aims to give insight into the internal unit's role in recognizing human-perceptible concepts.
+The black-box nature of DNNs makes it difficult to understand their decision-making process, which could be critical issues in mission-critical applications.
+To use mixed sample data augmentation in mission-critical domains, understanding the effects of mixed sample data augmentation on model interpretability becomes important.
+A wide range of efforts has been made to improve the interpretability of DNNs~\citep{selvaraju2017gradCAM, Schulz2020IBA, Zhang2021inputIBA, chen2019protoPnet, nauta2021protoTree, bau2020dissection, khakzar2021neural, nishimura2023extraction, mehta2022explainable}.
+Feature attribution is one of the most widely adopted methods in the explanation of neural networks.
+It assigns an importance score to input features in a post-hoc manner (e.g., creating a heatmap where each pixel value represents the contribution of the corresponding pixel to the model prediction).

-While augmentation strategies’ effect on model performance and robustness is widely studied and verified \cite{pinto2022robust, lee2020robust}, their effect on interpretability is still under the shadow.
-In this paper, we shed light on the subject, revealing that mixed sample augmentation is not an all-round player.
-Models trained with various augmentation methods learn different features, depending on the augmentation strategies even though they are trained upon the same architecture.
-To investigate the interpretability of each model, we need a metric that allows comparison between different models.
-However, most of the previous interpretation studies focus on the evaluation of different interpretation methods on the same model.
-It is challenging to evaluate the interpretability of a model itself and compare the interpretability of different models.